Important notice: Beware of scammers pretending to represent InData Labs

 Predictive analytics in retail might be the answer.
 The technology helps sellers understand the highest price a customer would pay for their products, analyzes buyers’ behavior, helps with inventory management, and customer churn.

-And that’s just a small chunk of what this ‘forward looking’ analysis can do.
+And that’s just a small chunk of what this ‘forward looking’ predictive analytics in E-commerce can do.

 In this guide, we will talk about predictive analyses, their benefits, and how they’ve been changing shopping.
 We’ll also review a few real-life examples of predictive analytics usage in companies like Netflix, Amazon, and many others.